joshuamkite/csharp-api-angular-frontend/README.md

 # Loan Management System

+> [!NOTE]
+> This repository is not maintained and package versions may be vulnerable

 A full-stack containerized application developed in response to a technical challenge for managing loan information, built with CSharp .NET Core 9.0 API and Angular frontend.
 Dockerised for local development and deployment to kubernetes.

 - [Loan Management System](#loan-management-system)